pwtail/wsgi_plus/README.md

 ### Implementation: yielding a Future

 I think, the best special value is a `Future`.
 When application yields a future, we stop iterating on it.
-And then, when future has completed without exception, we continue the iteration.
+Then, when future has completed without exception, we continue the iteration.

 ```python
 def application(environ, start_response):